 The Scheme is technically a defined benefit scheme.
 However, the Scheme is unfunded and the Department for Education uses a notional fund as the basis for calculating the employers' contribution rate paid by local authorities.
-The Council is not able to identify its share of underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
+The Council is not able to identify its share of the underlying financial position and performance of the Scheme with sufficient reliability for accounting purposes.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.

-In 2018/19, the Council paid £0.532m to Teachers' Pensions in respect of teachers' retirement benefits, representing 16.31% of pensionable pay.
-The figures for 2017/18 were £0.600m and 16.48%.
+In 2019/20, the Council paid £0.709m to Teachers' Pensions in respect of teachers' retirement benefits, representing an average of 20.52% of pensionable pay (the rate changed on 01/09/2019 from 16.48% to 23.68%).
+The figures for 2018/19 were £0.532m and 16.31%.
 There were no contributions remaining payable at the year-end.